PennCIS233/Practical-HW2/README.md

 - **VoterCard.js**: The VoterCard component displays a card that will
 - **AlgoHandler.js**: The AlgoHandler component contains many helper functions that you will be implementing.
 You will have to implement functions to interact with the election, such as voting and opting-in, as well as functions to retrieve information about the state of the election.

-We highly recommend taking a look at how the components interact and how values are passed between the components, so that you have a good sense of how the frontend works when filling out the functions!
+We highly recommend taking a look at the files themselves, so that you have a good sense of how the frontend works so that when you complete the extension of this project!

-### Step 4.0 - Retrieve State from Blockchain

-First, you should implement the `refreshState()` function in the `frontend/src/pages/ElectionPage.js`.
-Remember, don't change the function names.
-Remember to use the functions you have written in `AlgoHandler`!

-- **TODO:** Get and update global election states (`electionState`, `totalVotes`, and `electionChoices`)
-- **TODO:** Get and update local election states (`optedAccounts`, `userVotes`)

-### Step 4.1 - Allow Users to Participate in Election

-In the `frontend/src/components/VoteCard.js`, you will find 4 functions to implement.
-Remember to use the functions you have written in `AlgoHandler`!

-1. `handleVoteSubmit()`

-- **TODO:** Retrieve the vote from the form and send the vote to the blockchain

-2. `handleOptIn()`

-- **TODO:** Send a transaction to opt in user to the election

-3. `handleCloseOut()`

-- **TODO:** Send a transaction to close out the user from the election

-4. `handleClearState()`

-- **TODO:** Send a transaction to clear the user's vote from the election

-### Step 4.2 - Allow Creator to Accept/Reject Users

-In the `frontend/src/components/ParticipantsCard.js`, you will find 2 functions to implement.
-Remember to use the functions you have written in `AlgoHandler`!

-1. `handleAccept()`

-- **TODO:** Have the creator accept the user into the election

-2. `handleReject()`

-- **TODO:** Have the creator reject the user from the election

-### Step 4.3 - Run application

-Now, you have finished your application!
 You can try running the app in your Chrome browser by running `npm start` in the `frontend/voting-app` folder.